-Congressman Polis believes that all Americans should have access to high-quality, affordable health care.
-It is unacceptable that a country that spends more on health care than any other cannot provide affordable treatment for all its citizens.
-As the U.S. population ages and health care spending approaches 20 percent of our economy, it is clear that we must work to reduce health care costs while expanding insurance coverage to all Americans.
+Jared believes that all Americans should have access to high-quality, affordable health care.
+It is unacceptable that a country that spends more on health care than any other cannot provide affordable medical care for all its citizens.
+Jared is committed to promoting cutting-edge medical research, investing in innovative technologies, and enacting public policies that will enable Americans throughout the country to access better health care at a lower cost.

-For more information about the Patient Protection and Affordable Care Act, please visit www.HealthCare.gov.Universal Coverage
+For more information about the Patient Protection and Affordable Care Act, please visit www.HealthCare.gov.Children’s Health Care

 Technology and Innovation

 Medical technology has made great strides in the past few decades, but we have also been forced to confront new challenges.
+Jared continues to call for strong funding levels for critical research institutions such as the National Institutes of Health (NIH), National Science Foundation (NSF), and Centers for Disease Control and Prevention (CDC).
 For every new vaccine or treatment that science produces, new diseases are discovered.
 One of the most promising innovations of our time comes from the results of embryonic stem cell research.
-Congressman Polis supports a dramatic expansion in federal funding for this research.
+Jared supports a dramatic expansion in federal funding for this research.
 More than 100 million Americans suffer from conditions that could be treated by the appropriate application of these new discoveries.
-This is a public health priority that can no longer take a back seat to petty, partisan bickering.
-He favors federal funding for responsible and ethical research on new lines of stem cells, which would otherwise be destroyed.
+This is a public health priority that can no longer take a back seat to partisan bickering.
+Jared favors federal funding for responsible and ethical research on new lines of stem cells, which would otherwise be destroyed.

-Office Contact: For more information or questions about health care issues, please contact Craig Frucht in the Washington office.
+Office Contact: For more information or questions about health care issues, please contact Camilla Vogt in the Washington office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.